lirenshan/lirenshan.github.io/_pages/cv.md

 Talks
 ======
+* Random Cuts are Optimal for Explainable k-Medians, EnCORE Old Questions and New Directions in Theory of Clustering workshop, 2024
 * Explainable k-means.
 Don't be greedy, plant bigger trees!, SoCG Workshop on Recent Developments in Geometric Clustering, June 13, 2023
 * Explainable k-means.
 Don't be greedy, plant bigger trees!, IDEAL Workshop on Machine Learning, Interpretability, and Logic, Apr 14, 2023
 * Higher-Order Cheeger Inequality for Partitioning with Buffers, Theory Seminar at University of Michigan, Jan 6, 2023